US vows full military defence of allies against North Korea | Technology

 - Japan

-The United States will make full use of its military capabilities, "including nuclear, conventional and missile defence,'' to defend its allies Japan and South Korea, US Deputy Secretary of State Wendy Sherman said Tuesday as she warned North Korea against escalating its provocations.
+The United States will make full use of its military capabilities, “including nuclear, conventional and missile defense,'' to defend its allies Japan and South Korea, U.S. Deputy Secretary of State Wendy Sherman said Tuesday as she warned North Korea against escalating its provocations.

 Sherman said North Korea's repeated firings of ballistic missiles and artillery in recent weeks were provocative military actions.
 North Korea has described them as practice runs for the use of tactical nuclear weapons.

-Japanese Defence Minister Yasukazu Hamada recently said North Korea is believed to have achieved a miniaturisation of nuclear warheads while significantly advancing its missile capabilities by diversifying its launch technologies, making interceptions more difficult.
+Japanese Defense Minister Yasukazu Hamada recently said North Korea is believed to have achieved a miniaturization of nuclear warheads while significantly advancing its missile capabilities by diversifying its launch technologies, making interceptions more difficult.

 Japanese officials have also warned of a possible nuclear test by North Korea in the near future.